franBec/roundest_groovy/README.md

     ```bash
     cd roundest_groovy
     ```
-3. Build and run the application using Maven:
+3. Build and run the application using Gradle:
     ```bash
-    mvn spring-boot:run
+    ./gradlew bootRun
     ```

 ### Run with Docker
 1. Clone the repository:
      ```bash